zhouchw5/geometric.github.io/README.md

 Based on the combination of equilateral triangle elements, we know that in figure (a), |BD|=|DK|=|KE|, and DO // EK, for which ▲BDH is similar to ▲BKE and the similarity coefficient is k=1/2.
 Thus, |DH|=1/2|KE|=1/2|DO|, H should be the midpoint of DO.
 Similarly, we can conclude that G is the midpoint of FO.
 Then we can go back to the isosceles trapezoid ODBF and conclude that |GO| = |HD|, thus we can obtain in the isosceles trapezoid finally:
 <a href="https://www.codecogs.com/eqnedit.php?latex=$\bigtriangleup&space;OGD&space;\cong&space;\Delta&space;DHB$" target="_blank"><img src="https://latex.codecogs.com/gif.latex?$\bigtriangleup&space;OGD&space;\cong&space;\Delta&space;DHB$" title="$\bigtriangleup OGD \cong \Delta DHB$" /></a>
+This congruence relation would grow a new conclusion that ∠CBE = ∠ADO in the divided figure.
+These two angles are located in ▲PBC and ▲ODA respectively.
+The relation between these two angles would help us figure out something valuable between the two triangles, which contain ∠PCB and ∠OAD respectively.
+Thus